Adam Lisagor: Podcast and web series

 From 2008 to 2013 and again in 2020, Lisagor co-hosted and produced the comedic podcast You Look Nice Today with Merlin Mann and Scott Simpson.
 He also produced the men's fashion web series Put This On with public radio show host Jesse Thorn from 2009 to 2011.

 In October 2015, Lisagor co-created and directed the 1980s-inspired technology comedy series Computer Show.

 In October 2020, Lisagor and Noah Kalina launched the podcast All Consuming where they review direct to consumer brands that advertise to them on Instagram.

 Personal life

 Lisagor lives in Los Angeles, California, with his partner, Roxana Altamirano, and their two children.
-He is Jewish.
+He is Jewish and first started growing his beard at age 24.